Reviews You Can Rely On

 Our Analysis and Test Results

-The Osprey Atmos 65 AG is the pack that changed the game forever by popularizing the trampoline back panel.
-Still to this day, it remains the top dog in many ways.
-It is the real deal for two to five-day trips.
-Most of our testers found the overall design user-friendly with well-thought-out pockets that kept us organized.
-The Anti-Gravity suspension was extremely comfortable for us even after hours on the trail.
+The Osprey Atmos AG 65 is the pack that changed the game forever by popularizing the trampoline back panel.
+To this day, it remains one of our favorite backpacks.
+It is the real deal for any length of backpacking trip.
+Its overall design is user-friendly, with well-thought-out pockets to stay organized.
+The Anti-Gravity suspension is extremely comfortable, even after hours on the trail.

 Performance Comparison